 It is safe to have the immunizations even if you are already immune.

-Students from countries identified as high TB risk are required to complete a QuantiFERON Gold TB test TB upon arrival at Oregon State.
+Students from countries identified as high TB risk are required to complete an IGRA TB lab test upon arrival at Oregon State.

 The TB test will be available through OSU Student Health Services.